realityzero/microDoctor/README.md

 5. Integration with 1mg(Online medicine ordering app) to directly connect with the Search Activity of 1mg.
 6. Feedback System
 7. **Firebase Realtime Database**
-8. **Dynamic Data** i.e. certain options can be added or removed from the database and the interface will reflect changes instantaneously.
+8. **Dynamic Data** i.e. certain elements can be added or removed from the database and the interface will reflect changes instantaneously.
 9. App Shortcuts by tapping on app icon for 1 second.
 This feature was introduced with the release of Android 8.0(Oreo)